lafllamme/Docktus/README.md

 ## 🚀 Features

 - **Fully Dockerized**: Get Directus up and running with minimal configuration.
-- **Nuxt.js Ready**: Designed for seamless integration with Nuxt.js for self-hosted or online projects.
 - **Scalable Architecture**: Use Docker Compose for managing multiple services.

 ---